Health Insurance for Graduate Students

 - The Student Health Insurance Plan (SHIP) is available to all students.
 For more information about SHIP, visit the UMD Health Center website.

-- To enroll in SHIP, visit the UMD Health Center website.
+- To enroll in SHIP during open enrollment or a life qualifying event, visit the UMD Health Center website.

 - Maryland Health Connection.
 Open enrollment for 2020 through Maryland Health Connection has ended.
 You can get covered year-round if you qualify for Medicaid, or recently have had certain life events.